 It doesn't matter how gently one partner tries to communicate an issue; their S.O. will feel provoked to respond with a temper tantrum of epic proportions.
 The abuser causes intimidation with their reaction by throwing things, slamming doors, or even screaming and yelling.

-The abuser engineers impossible, dangerous, unpredictable, unprecedented, or highly specific situations in which they are needed, depended upon, or considered the only source of authority.
-Consequently, the abuser ensures their own indispensability.
-This creates complete dependence on them and they will remind their victim of this frequently.
+Here, the abuser engineers impossible, dangerous, unpredictable, unprecedented, or highly specific situations in which they are needed, depended on and considered the only source of authority.
+Consequently, the abuser relinquishes power via perceived indispensability.
+This creates complete dependence on them—and they will frequently remind the victim of this.
 Any deviation from their authority may cause them to punish the victim as well.

-Most abusers lack empathy.
-They dehumanize and treat others like objects, extensions of themselves, or instruments to be played with as they see fit.
-Physical, psychological, verbal, and sexual abuses are all forms of dehumanization and objectification.
+Most abusers lack empathy and remorse for their actions.
+Over time, sexual objectification has negative consequences for both women and men.
 This elicits detached behavior, and in extreme cases will result in abandonment of their victims, even if they are married or have other legal or binding connections.

 Abuse By Proxy

 Abuse by proxy is a situation in which an abuser will recruit friends, neighbors, family members, the police, the media, and anyone they can find to threaten, harass, or manipulate their victim into doing what they want.
-This kind of abuse is often seen in divorce court, when the abuser's attorney and witnesses will attempt to discredit or punish the victim through psychological abuse and other means of manipulation (custody arrangements, child support payments, etc).
+This kind of abuse is often seen in divorce court when an abuser's attorney (and even witnesses) attempt to discredit or punish the victim through psychological abuse and other means of manipulation, such as custody arrangements and child-support payments.

 Types of Domestic Violence.
 Arizona Coalition to End Sexual and Domestic Violence.